mstenius/t3pcl2pdf/README.md

 **The T3 Scientific Word Processor** from the 1980s–90s could be set up to print to an HP LaserJet II printer.
 It did this by first downloading its own bitmap soft fonts to the printer, then sending the document.
 When running T3 in DOSBox with a virtual printer, this produces `.prt` files that `gpcl6` (Ghostscript's PCL interpreter) cannot handle correctly without those fonts — the result has wrong Swedish/special characters, garbled formula symbols, and oddly spread text.

-This tool reconstructs a self-contained PCL stream by prepending the T3 bitmap fonts, then converts it to a PDF with layout and characters to reproduced to some extent.
+This tool reconstructs a self-contained PCL (Printer Control Language) stream by prepending the T3 bitmap fonts, then converts it to a PDF with layout and characters to reproduced to some extent.

 As such, the result is not a replica of the original printouts but at least a link in the chain to export documents in the archaic T3 format to something more accessible.